hirefrank/slack-reaction-faqs/README.md

 ## Future Considerations

-- Add filtering to the event trigger to make it more efficient (only execute if a reaction exists in the dataset)
+- Add filtering to the event trigger to make it more efficient (only execute if a match)
-- Ability to update the dataset without a redeploy

 ## Deploying Your App